 Here's a few things I'll miss:

 - London summers are the best summers - Many evenings were spent in the parks and commons in sunny 19 degree weather.
-The sun wakes up at 5am and tucks itself in at 9:30pm leaving plenty of time after work for drinks in the park with friends.
+The sun is up from 5am to 9:30pm leaving plenty of time after work for drinks in the park with friends.

 - The accents & languages - One of the most multi-cultural cities in the world.